The workshop is hosted by the Bangkok Fundamental Physics Group.

 (commonly abbreviated as "Chula", pronounced choo-lah, with a stressed second syllable), Thailand's

 district of Bangkok.

 Korea, a number

 of South-East-Asian countries and Hong Kong passport holders) enjoy visa-free

 up to 30 days.
 Some others (including India, mainland China and Taiwan

 holders) can obtain a visa-on-arrival

-at the airport for up to 15 days.
+online or at the airport for up to 15 days.